kkinnear/zprint/README.md

 For the several functions which have an single argument prior to the :extend syntax.
 They must have one argument, and if the second argument is a vector, it is also handled separately from the :extend syntax.
+The level of indent is controlled by `:extend {:indent n}`

 ```clojure
   (extend-protocol ZprintProtocol